top of page

 Lunch

 Afternoon: Egg Tempera workshop.
 Egg tempera is a simple and direct medium that can create luminous surfaces richer in colour and transparency than almost any other medium.
 The excellent condition of the paintings from the fourteenth century demonstrates the durability of this medium.
-We will look at samples of egg tempera paintings; a demonstration of egg tempera painting, then we will prepare the egg tempera medium, mix it with pigments and paint onto prepared gessoed panels, working on copies or own paintings.
+We will look at samples of egg tempera paintings; a demonstration of egg tempera painting, then we will prepare the egg tempera medium, mix it with pigments and paint on prepared gessoed panels, working from copies or your own paintings.

 Dinner